 They are suspended loosely in their baffles, so their resonant frequency can be well below that of the human ear.

 We can see the evolution of microphone popularity by looking at the history of the microphone.
-In analog tape recording, ribbon microphones were out of favor, and condensers became popular.
+In analog tape recording, velocity microphones were out of favor, and condensers became popular.

 This is because the natural high-end roll-off from them would be combined with the tape’s high-end roll-off.
 The result was that their sound waves were muffled and monotone.